kevintruong/til/Synchronization,-Part-2:-Counting-Semaphores.md

 ## What is a counting semaphore?
-A counting semaphore contains a value and supports two operations "wait" and "post".
-Post increments the semaphore and immediately returns. "wait" will wait if the count is zero.
-If the count is non-zero the semaphore decrements the count and immediately returns.
+A counting semaphore contains a value[ non negative ]  and supports two operations "wait" and "post".
+Post increments the semaphore and immediately returns. "wait" will _wait_ if the count is zero.
+If the count is non-zero the _wait_ call decrements the count and immediately returns.

+Why are they names as "wait"& "post"?

 An analogy is a count of the cookies in a cookie jar (or gold coins in the treasure chest).
 Before taking a cookie, call 'wait'.
 If there are no cookies left then `wait` will not return: It will `wait` until another thread increments the semaphore by calling post.

 In short, `post` increments and immediately returns whereas `wait` will wait if the count is zero.
-Before returning it will decrement count.
+Before returning it will decrement count, meaning, there is one lesser cookie.

 ## How do I create a semaphore?
 This page introduces unnamed semaphores.
 Unfortunately Mac OS X does not support these yet.